saralemus7/GooglePlay-AnalysisProject/01-proposal/proposal.md

 ![](proposal_files/figure-gfm/int-content-1.png)<!-- -->

-As shown in the plot above, there may be a correlation between having a lower content rating and being in a “family-friendly” genre such as Family or game.
+As shown in the plot above, there may be a correlation between having a lower content rating and being in a “family-friendly” category such as Family or game.
 This interaction will have to be considered when building the model.
-As well, there is a clear interaction between other categories such as Mature or Teen being heavily represented among certain Genres.
+As well, there is a clear interaction between other categories such as Mature or Teen being heavily represented among certain Categories.
 Secondly, there may be an interaction between number of reviews and installs.

 ``` r